Sakura Cherry Blossom Viewing in Tokyo

 Where do we view Sakura in Tokyo?

-The following list shows Sakura spots that can be reached within a 10-minute walk from a transit station.
-As accessibility is great, why not visit them while sightseeing or shopping in Tokyo?
+The following list highlights cherry blossom spots accessible within a 10-minute walk from a transit station.
+With excellent accessibility, consider visiting them while exploring or shopping in Tokyo.

 Famous and Historic Sightseeing Spots